 Applications for direct entry to Year 13 are not usually accepted except for students with a high fluency in English.
 A course of at least two years is recommended for students wishing to qualify to enter university (18 months for students from Germany).

 If you need any more information before you decide to apply to Wellington Girls’ College, please contact the Director of International Students through the Enquiry section of this website.

-Fill in the Application and Tuition Agreement,
+Fill in the Application and Contract of Enrolment,

 Send (email) the documents to the College along with a copy of your most recent school reports and examination results and a written testimonial (usually from a teacher) as to your character.

 If your application is successful you will receive a Provisional Offer of Place and an Invoice.